HARSH-VYAS/imageprocessing/README.md

 npm run test

-All the tests are written in indexSpec.ts file under src/tests folder.
+All the tests are written in indexSpec.ts, widthSpec.ts, heightSpec.ts file under src/tests folder will run.